antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 Odradek is a trickster, an eternal shape-shifter.
 It appears as an object but is a subject.
 It speaks, and the working man wonders: can it die? or better: is it alive?

+`No character in literature, oral or written, baffles us quite as much as`

+`trickster.
+He is positively identified with creative powers, often bringing such`

+`defining features of culture as fire or basic food, and yet he constantly behaves`

+`in the most anti-social manner we can imagine.
+Although we laugh at him for`

+`his troubles and promiscuity, his creative cleverness amazes us and keeps`

+`alive the possibility of transcending the social restrictions we regularly`

+`encounter” (147).`

 Odradek is **Vibrant Matter:**

 As described by Jane Bennet in "Vibrant Matter: A political ecology of things":